iamtimsmith/netlify-portfolio_v2/content/blog/2019-04-30-how-to-build-a-blog-with-wordpress-and-gatsby-part-3/index.md

 It's looking pretty good so far.
 We're getting pretty close to being done, we just have a few more things to change and we're ready to start blogging!

-<video src="https://media.giphy.com/media/qLWdMYX1NYF2g/giphy.mp4" autoplay muted loop></video>
+<video src="https://media.giphy.com/media/qLWdMYX1NYF2g/giphy.mp4" playsinline autoplay muted loop></video>

 ## Changing the Header Component